UMA’s Community Gardens are seedbeds for social connection and civic engagement.

 The Augusta Campus Community Garden

 We had a wonderful 2018 season at the big 9000 square-foot UMA Augusta-campus Community Garden, situated just north of Jewett Hall, right by the bronze Moose statue we know and love.
-The ground is frozen now, but as soon as weather permits we’ll be back in Spring of 2019.
-We’d love to meet you there and then.
+The ground is thawed in Spring 2019 and we’re ready to go, with beans, peas, brussels sprouts, sunflowers, broccoli and radishes already in the ground but much more in store.

 The following are just some of the accomplishments of the Augusta-campus garden and UMA Augusta garden club in 2018: